abdeoliveira/timepatrol/README.md

 cp /etc/timepatrol/config-example /etc/timepatrol/config
 ```

-check the comments within for directions and adjust it as per your system.
+Then, check the comments in `config` for directions and adjust it as per your system.

 **A note regarding `/etc/fstab`**: The default installation in some distributions
 (Arch for instance) include the `subvolid` information in `fstab` for mounting